CyrilleB79/NVDA-Dev-Test-Toolbox/readme.md

 To avoid this, the add-on provides two reverse translation commands allowing to reverse translate NVDA's interface such as messages, control labels in the GUI, etc.

-* `NVDA+X, R` uses NVDA's gettext translation to try to reverse translate the last speech.
+* `NDTTGesture, R` uses NVDA's gettext translation to try to reverse translate the last speech.
-* `NVDA+X, shift+R` uses gettext translations from NVDA and its add-ons to try to reverse translate the last speech.
+* `NDTTGesture, shift+R` uses gettext translations from NVDA and its add-ons to try to reverse translate the last speech.

 More specifically, the first string of the last speech sequence is reverse translated.